-Some men also see testicular atrophy (shrinking testicles), particularly with long term use, oligospermia (slow sperm) and priapism (extremely prolonged erection – can cause penile damage).
+Some men also see testicular atrophy (shrinking testicles), particularly with long-term use, oligospermia (slow sperm), and priapism (extremely prolonged erection which can cause penile damage).

 In January of 2014, the U.S. Food and Drug Administration announced its investigation of AndroGel and other testosterone replacement treatments used for men.
 The investigation was prompted by the results of two studies.
 One of the studies showed a two-fold increase in heart attacks in those on testosterone who were over the age of 65.
 The second study showed a connection between testosterone and increased risk of both stroke and heart attack.

 In July of 2014, separate from the heart attack investigation, the FDA required that manufacturers begin including warnings about an increased risk of clot disorders including deep vein thrombosis (DVT) and venous thromboembolism (VTE).
 Either of these conditions may result in life-threatening events including pulmonary embolism, heart attack, and stroke.